Travix-International/travix-ui-kit/README.md

 Take a look at: https://travix-international.github.io/travix-ui-kit/

 ### How to install and setup
-- `npm i travix-ui-kit -S` install as a dependency
+- `npm i react travix-ui-kit -S` install as a dependency

 ### Usage